...

 Ingredients

-• 1 tablespoon cocoa nibs or powdered cocoa optional
+• ¼ cup cocoa nibs or unsweetened cocoa powder

-• 1 small cinnamon stick or 1 teaspoon ground cinnamon
+• 1 stick cinnamon or 1 tsp ground cinnamon

 • Ice cubes for serving